rdtripp/bmlt_droplet/README.md

 wget https://raw.githubusercontent.com/rdtripp/bmlt_ubuntu_virtualmin/master/installall.sh

-9. Open the install script using nano or vim: nano ./installall.sh and edit to select the desired Virtualmin install and to get the latest versions of yap and BMLT Root Server, save the file, and close the editor.
+9. Open the installall.sh script using nano or vim: nano ./installall.sh and edit to select the desired Virtualmin install and to get the latest versions of yap and BMLT Root Server, save the file, and close the editor.

 .............